David E. Jenkins, Psy.D.

 - Dumont, K., Jenkins, D.E., Hinson, V.D., & Sibcy, G.A.
 (2012).
 God’s shield: The relationship between God attachment, relationship satisfaction, and adult child of an alcoholic (ACOA) status in a sample of evangelical graduate counseling students.
 Journal of Psychology & Christianity, 31, 3-16.

-- Strategic Design: The Image of God in Men, Women, and Marriage.
+- Jenkins, D.E.
+Strategic Design: The Image of God in Men, Women, and Marriage.
 Available in video and audio formats, with Participant’s Manual and Leader’s Guide.

 Certification & Licensure

-Dr. Jenkins is Professor of Counseling and the Director of the M.A. in Addiction Counseling program in the Department of Counselor Education and Family Studies.
+Dr. Jenkins is Professor of Psychology and Clinical Director of the Psy.D. in Clinical Psychology program in the Department of Psychology.
+He previously served as Professor of Counseling in the Department of Counselor Education and Family Studies.
 He has served as Clinical Director of the International Board of Christian Counselors of the American Association of Christian Counselors and is on the Executive Board of the Society for Christian Psychology.
-Dr. Jenkins also recently served on the Executive Draft Committee for the 2014 update to the AACC’s Code of Ethics for Christian Counselors.
+Dr. Jenkins also served on the Executive Draft Committee for the 2014 and 2022 updates to the AACC’s Code of Ethics for Christian Counselors.

-With over 25 years of clinical experience as a clinical psychologist, Dr. Jenkins specializes in the integration of Christian faith and clinical practice.
+With over 30 years of clinical experience, Dr. Jenkins specializes in the integration of Christian faith and clinical practice.
 He has worked extensively with addictive, mood, and anxiety disorders in the context of individual, marital, group, and family therapy.
 Dr. Jenkins has provided education, consultation, supervision, and training for a variety of churches, ministries, and professionals.
 He is also an author and speaker at conferences, seminars, and retreats.